vincekieft/WorldKit/README.md

 - `WorldKit.api.procedural.Utils.TerrainUtils`

 ### Implementation
-Using the WorldKit api is very simple.
+Using the WorldKit API is very simple.
 You create a builder, add the layers you want to use and retrieve the output.

 ###### Example
 Here is an example of generating a heightmap and applying it to a unity terrain.